 Today, research in the Department is distributed across the full range of speculative, philosophical, systematic, textual, historical and practical enquiries in theology.

-Aberdeen’s Department of Divinity and Religious Studies is one of the highest ranked departments in the United Kingdom for research.
-Members of staff are engaged in research in all the major sub-disciplines of theology, including systematic theology, theological ethics, Church history, practical theology, and Old and New Testament studies.
+Aberdeen’s Department of Divinity is one of the highest ranked departments in the United Kingdom for research.
+The department came joint first in Scotland for research intensity and first in Scotland for research impact (joint fifth in the UK with Cambridge) in the last Research Excellence Framework.
+Members of staff are engaged in research in all the major sub-disciplines of theology, publish intensively in top flight publications, and are in high demand as speakers internationally.

 Click on the links to the left to find out more about areas of research in Divinity.